 As I sit here, redoing the website and reflecting on the last year, I am grateful for the many wonderful blessings in my life.
 I am thankful for a roof over my head and bread on the table.
-I am grateful for a bed to sleep in and warmtth in my home.
+I am grateful for a bed to sleep in and a warm home.
 I am grateful for my family and friends.

 I remember being excited last year about turning 60.
-I knew it was going to be a season of new things, in fact a new era.
-When the Lord spoke to my heart In May, on the first day in Israel, that He was hitting the reset button, I became excited.
+I knew it was going to be a season of new things- in fact a New Era.
+On the first day while walking Jerusalem last year in Israel, I felt God say He was "hitting the reset button", I became excited.
 Although I had no idea what that would look like, I was anticipating new things.
 I had already gotten a new job in Jan.
 2018, teaching EMLS at the local community college and I had just joined a company in May to learn more about business and financial literacy.
 I also had just hosted two Danish students which was a new expereince.

-New mindsets: I have been focusing on changing my mindsets.
-And strangely, God has been using my new work in the financial industry to do this.
+Strangely, God has been using my new work in the financial industry to work on developing new mindsets.
 I have been listening to new people and been so encouraged.
-I have found a new tribe of people to hang with through this new work.
+I have found a new tribe of people to hang with.
 I have found a new way to help families and new tools (financial literacy) to educate and empower others.
 This was a Huge shift in my life and one I never saw coming.
 I'm loving it!
-Last January I also started teaching at the community college and I was able to host two Danish students for a month last year.
-It has been a fun and interesting journey.

 It was also a year of expanding business.
-The alpacas were an added attraction to our airbnb hosting busines and taking care of the animals was a new endeavor.
+The alpacas were an additional attraction to our airbnb hosting business and taking care of the animals was a new endeavor.
 (I'm a professional pooper scooper).